mef51/frbgui/notes.md

 ## apr 22
 * cite and citep are good. citealt just takes the parantheses off the year

-## apr 26
+## apr 26 - may 3
 Martin's notes:
 >> Michilli: M006, M007 and M015 (M015 doesn’t look good to me).

-Theyre fine, M006 is weird cuz it has a short bright peak and a long dim tail
+theyre fine, M006 is weird cuz it has a short bright peak and a long dim tail

 >> Oostrum:
 >> very weak: R1_B02, R1_B06, R1_B16, R1_B21, R1_B25, R1_B27, R1_B28